The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Data analysis

-The light yield in each tile is a parameter of interest, which in addition to hit efficiency characterizes the performance of a scintillator.
+The light yield in each tile is a parameter of interest, which, in addition to the hit efficiency, characterizes the performance of a scintillator.
 The light yield is defined as the average number of photons collected in the tile from each incident muon.
 Each muon releases approximately the same amount of energy in each tile.
 As indicated in Table~\ref{tab:scintillators}, the Eljen tiles are $4\unit{mm}$ thick, while the SCSN tiles are $3.7\unit{mm}$ thick.
-It is expected that a MIP deposits $\approx 9\%$ more energy when traversing an Eljen tile than a SCSN one, which should be taken in consideration when comparing the light yields among the different scintillator tiles.
+Hence, it is expected that a MIP deposits $\approx 9\%$ more energy while traversing an Eljen tile than a SCSN one; this aspect should be taken into consideration when comparing the light yields among the different scintillator tiles.

 The charge distributions present a set of peaks at a fixed distance relative to each other, as is clearly seen, for example, in Fig.~\ref{fig:multigauss_fit}.
 Each subsequent peak corresponds to a higher number of photons.
-Below, we discuss two methods we have used to obtain a robust estimation of the light yield.
+We discuss below two methods used to obtain a robust estimation of the light yield.